 Day 1 – Dinner in Jasper

 After your waterfall adventure, head back to Jasper.
-For a small town, there’s a fantastic array of Jasper restaurants to choose from for dinner, but we recommend the Maligne Canyon Wilderness Kitchen, found on Maligne Lake Road.
+For a small town, there’s a fantastic array of Jasper restaurants to choose from for dinner, but we recommend Papa George’s Restaurant.

 After dinner and a full belly, head back to the hotel and get some rest – tomorrow will be busy!